Post-presidency of George Washington: Funeral and entombment

-Following the instructions in his will, Washington's military funeral took place on December 18, 1799, at Mount Vernon restricted to family, friends, and associates, rather than a grandiose state funeral.
+Following the instructions in his will, Washington's military funeral took place on December 18, 1799, at Mount Vernon.
+It was restricted to family, friends, and associates, rather than a grandiose state funeral.
 The funeral started at 3:00 p.m., when a schooner moored in the Potomac began firing its guns every minute.
 Inscriptions on the silver plate of Washington's coffin included "Surge Ad Judicium", meaning "Rise to Judgment", and "Gloria Deo," meaning "Glory to God".
 Military officers and fellow masons served as pallbearers.
 A musical band from Alexandria played a funeral dirge.
 A Masonic apron and Washington's sword adorned his coffin, and his trusted horse was led by two slaves in black attire as it passed in front of his body.

-Dick attended the funeral and was in charge directing all of the Masonic rituals.
-Mount Vernon has since become a patriotic destination for the American public to pay tribute to George Washington and for his contributions as the first President under the Constitution and for his leadership as Commanding General during the American Revolutionary War.
+Dick attended the funeral and was in charge of directing all of the Masonic rituals.
+Mount Vernon has since become a patriotic destination for the American public to pay tribute to George Washington, for his contributions as the first President under the Constitution, and for his leadership as Commanding General during the American Revolutionary War.
 Washington's body was interred inside his communal family vault in an overgrown hillside, under a knoll of trees, mixed in with other coffins, and Washington had left instructions for a new brick vault.
 Early visitors of his vault complained of the poor conditions and neglect.

 Philadelphia memorial service

 On December 19, 1799, U.S. Representative John Marshall formally announced to the House of Representatives that Washington had died at Mount Vernon.
-On December 23, Marshall spoke before Congress and initiated a process that would become the groundworks for an organized federal-state funeral.
-Congress proposed a marble memorial for Washington, in the Federal City and organized, a funeral procession in honor of Washington in Philadelphia.
-A week later, the procession was led by a trumpeter and started from Congressional Hall through the streets of Philadelphia and ended at a German Lutheran Church.
-There General Henry Lee gave a memorial speech to Washington.
-Lee famously said Washington was "[f]irst in war, first in peace, and first in the hearts of his countrymen."
-Congress, however, later dominated by U.S. President Thomas Jefferson and the Democratic Republicans, failed to go through on its pledge to fund and create a marble memorial to honor Washington, in the Federal City, which would soon bear his name, Washington, D.C.
+On December 23, Marshall spoke before Congress and initiated a process that would become the groundwork for an organized federal-state funeral.
+Congress proposed a marble memorial for Washington in the Federal City, and organized a funeral procession in honor of Washington in Philadelphia.
+A week later, the procession was led by a trumpeter and started from Congressional Hall, leading through the streets of Philadelphia and ending at a German Lutheran Church.
+At the church, General Henry Lee gave a memorial speech.
+Lee famously said that Washington was "[f]irst in war, first in peace, and first in the hearts of his countrymen."
+Congress, however, later dominated by U.S. President Thomas Jefferson and the Democratic-Republicans, failed to go through on its pledge to fund and create the marble memorial.
+To honor Washington, the Federal City would soon bear his name, Washington, D.C.